1979 – 1980: The Year of the Hurricane.

 First-year freshman curriculums filled our academic schedule with classwork, exams and library study sessions.
-In our off time, we played as many intramural sports as we could!
-We were “already a fraternity” in many ways.
-We hit the books hard, and had all the fun the campus police would allow!
-As we rang in 1980, and our second semester, Pink Floyd was #1 on the charts with the album, “The Wall,” and the United States Hockey team beat the Soviets at the Winter Olympics in Lake Placid, NY for what is now called “The Miracle on Ice.”
+In our off time, we played as many intramural sports as we could.
+As we rang in 1980, Pink Floyd was #1 on the charts with the album, “The Wall,” and the United States Hockey team beat the Soviets at the Winter Olympics in Lake Placid, NY for what is now called “The Miracle on Ice.”

-That’s when we met Marty Rifkin and the guys from Delo Hall in the Spring of 1980.
-Marty brought up the idea of starting a fraternity, and were already in discussion with some national organizations.
-After consulting with UT Administration, we decided to go with the strongest Greek alumni base in the Tampa Bay area, and settled on Sigma Alpha Epsilon by adopting the special interest letters of “Sigma Alpha Chi.”
+We met Marty Rifkin and the guys from Delo Hall in the Spring of 1980.
+Marty brought up the idea of starting a fraternity, as Marty had already been in discussion with some national Greek organizations.
+After consulting with the UT administration, we decided to go with the strongest Greek alumni base in the Tampa Bay area by committing to Sigma Alpha Epsilon.
+We adopted the special interest letters of “Sigma Alpha Chi.”
 We were excited about being a special interest group, and couldn’t wait for the Fall Rush.

 1980 – 1981: There’s a new fraternity at UT.

-Sigma Alpha Epsilon arrives on campus, as a colony, and we were the new fraternity on campus!
-Many of the brothers moved towards leadership positions on campus, and everyone was working to make sure we had the best pledge class!
-We met some fantastic ladies that wanted to be a part of our group, and our little sister program was born!
-No wonder we did so well during rush!
+Sigma Alpha Epsilon arrives on campus, as a colony, and many of the brothers moved towards leadership positions on campus.
+Everyone was working to make sure we had the best pledge class.
+We met some fantastic ladies that wanted to be a part of our group, and our little sister program was born.

 We return in the Spring to the University of Tampa by hosting the “Champagne Jam” campus wide party in the student union.
-This created quite the buzz on the campus with a live band, and introduced our first “Air Guitar” Competition, a party standard at UT for years to follow.
-Sigma Alpha Epsilon gave back to the community again with supporting the Special Olympics bowling competition, and comes in 2nd Place in the Fraternity of the Year competition!
+This created quite the buzz on the campus with both a live band, and the introduction of our first “Air Guitar” Competition.
+Later that semester, Sigma Alpha Epsilon continued the tradition of public service with support of the Special Olympics bowling competition.

 1981 – 1982: “I want my MTV.”